martindevans/EphemerisNotes/docs/ImplementationDetails/PrecisionScale/PrecisionScale.md

 Ephemeris needs to represent the entire solar system, at these extreme scales the precision of floating point numbers can become a serious issues.
 For example if the aphelion of Jupiter (5.4570 AU) is stored as metres (816,356,000,000) then the smallest possible step a single precision float (i.e. C# `float`, Rust `f32`) can represent is 65.5 **kilometres**!

 This is a problem even on _much_ smaller scales smaller scales.
-For example Unity, which uses single precision floats, recommends a max map size of 50km [[2]].
+For example Unity, which uses single precision floats, recommends a [max map size of 50km](https://forum.unity.com/threads/large-world-coordinates-double-precision-data.1371378/#post-8645223).
 At this scale the smallest possible step size is 1.95mm.

 ## Scaling